Flight-Free-UK/flight_free_uk_website/source/posts_travel/rondda-to-ronda.html.markdown

 ---
 ![](/images/uploads/rondda-to-ronda.jpg)

-### I﻿t’s a well-worn narrative that the journey is part of the destination.
+### I﻿t’s a well-worn narrative of flight-free travel that the journey is part of the destination.

 ##### So what if you take that to the extreme, and make a holiday purely out of the stop-offs along the way?